opendocsg/slw-judgments-backfill/2008_SGHC_62/report.md

 9       A subordinate court has the discretion whether or not to stay proceedings when an application is made before it under s 56A of the SCA.
 This discretion, properly exercised after judicious consideration of the merits of the application, will prevent unnecessary delay and possible abuse every time a party in the proceedings purports to raise an issue of Constitutional interpretation or effect.
 To merit a reference under s 56A, the applicant must show that there are new and difficult legal issues involving the Constitution which have not been previously dealt with by the superior courts.
 It is not sufficient merely to set out a new factual situation because new factual permutations will always arise.
 Where questions of law have already been decided or principles relating to an Article in the Constitution have been set out by the superior courts, a subordinate court need not stay proceedings under s 56A but should proceed to apply the relevant case law or extrapolate from the principles enunciated to reach a proper conclusion on the facts before it.

 10     There is a strong presumption of constitutional validity of written law.
-The appellants bear the burden of placing all relevant materials before the court to show that a statutory provision or the exercise of the power under it is arbitrary and unsupportable (see the Court of Appeal’s decision in _PP v Taw Cheng Kong_ [1998] 2 SLR 410 at [60]).
+The appellants bear the burden of placing all relevant materials before the court to show that a statutory provision or the exercise of the power under it is arbitrary and unsupportable (see the Court of Appeal’s decision in _PP v Taw Cheng Kong_ <span class="citation">[1998] 2 SLR 410</span> at [60]).
 The appellants have not adduced evidence to rebut the strong presumption of constitutional validity of the classification of Subutex as a controlled drug and a specified drug.

 11     The decision to classify Subutex in this manner was made after careful consideration of its effects and abuse and with due regard to existing Subutex users to ensure that they had the opportunity to undergo rehabilitative treatment.
 It was explained in Parliament that it was initially thought that Subutex could be part of the overall scheme to help heroin abusers kick their addiction.
 When Subutex was introduced here, six countries had already done so.
 When the Central Narcotics Bureau reported that there was abuse of Subutex, the government tried to arrest the abuse by administrative measures and guidelines issued to the medical profession (which dispensed Subutex).
 It was only when such measures could not stop the abuse that the decision was taken to make Subutex a controlled drug under the MDA.